atharvad38/AI_Based_Research_Assistant/README.md

 ## 🧠 **Key Functionalities**
 1. **Search for Research Papers**
-   - Retrieves research papers using Google Scholar.
+   - Retrieves research papers using Google Scholar API (`scholarly`).
    - Generates structured literature reviews and comprehensive summaries.
 2. **Analyze PDF Research Papers**
    - Extracts and processes PDF content using `PyMuPDF`.
    - Sets up a RAG system with FAISS to answer questions about the uploaded paper.
 3. **Web Research**
    - Uses DuckDuckGo and Wikipedia APIs for topic-based web research.
-   - Summarizes the results in a structured format.
+   - Summarizes the results in a structured format using LangChain.

 ---